Isuru-rana/j1939-ESP32/README.md

 ### Secondary Targets

-Although this library is tuned for embedded use, it compiles under most GCC and Clang environments.
+Although this library is tuned for embedded use, it compiles under GCC and Clang environments.
 Secondary targets include:

 * Linux (see catch unit testing area)
-* Qt
+* Qt/QML

 ## Extras